-Jung showed that a fairy tale represents a naïve expression of the unconscious of the culture in which it is composed.
-The unconscious is always compensating for the prevailing conscious attitudes, always showing what tends to be suppressed from consciousness.
-By means of a fairy tale, the unconscious seeks to move consciousness towards balance, to make it more whole.
-Thus a fairy tale is like a dream which, Jung also showed, does the same thing for the individual.
+Jung showed that a fairy tale expresses the unconscious of the culture from which it comes.
+The unconscious compensates prevailing attitudes, showing what is suppressed, seeking to move consciousness towards balance.
+Thus a fairy tale is like a dream which does the same thing for the individual.

 So the translations that we make in interpreting a fairy tale are the same kinds of translations that we make in interpreting a dream.
 The unconscious mind, using images, is thinking about our everyday adult life by means of a language of symbols.
 We have to learn how to translate this language which is at first foreign to consciousness.